Part 2: Advanced Topics

 Furthermore, incorporating clear query methods helps maintain the readability and manageability of constraints.
 Readable constraints, free from complex variable access patterns, ensure that the constraints accurately reflect the intended model.

-Implemented Changes: We introduce the _ItemVariables class to the KnapsackSolver, which acts as a container for the decision variables associated with the knapsack items.
+In the following code, we introduce the _ItemVariables class to the KnapsackSolver, which acts as a container for the decision variables associated with the knapsack items.
 This class not only creates these variables but also offers several utility methods to interact with them, improving the clarity and maintainability of the code.

-from typing import Generator, Tuple
+from typing import Generator, Tuple, List

-class _ItemVariables:
+class _ItemSelectionVars:

-def __init__(self, instance: KnapsackInstance, model: cp_model.CpModel):
+def __init__(self, instance: KnapsackInstance, model: cp_model.CpModel, var_name: str = "x"):

 self.instance = instance

-self.x = [model.new_bool_var(f"x_{i}") for i in range(len(instance.weights))]
+self.x = [model.new_bool_var(f"{var_name}_{i}") for i in range(len(instance.weights))]

 return self.x[i]